‘World’s largest sing-along’ to show support for Ukraine ahead of Eurovision

-The campaign is in collaboration with United 24, Ukraine’s official fundraising platform launched by President Volodymyr Zelensky.
+Campaign aims to bring together choirs, musicians and the general public by asking them to perform and upload a version of the Beatles song ‘With a Little Help from My Friends’

-A campaign to create the world’s biggest physical and digital sing-along in solidarity with Ukraine during the Eurovision Song Contest is “the perfect way to express support”, its creator has said.
+A campaign to create the world’s largest sing-along in solidarity with Ukraine during the Eurovision Song Contest is bringing together choirs, musicians and the general public.

-The Museum of Liverpool will then hold a “flash mob” moment at midday on May 13, with famous UK attractions including the London Eye, Blackpool Tower and Warwick Castle, and those around the world joining in simultaneously.
+The Museum of Liverpool will then hold a “flash mob” moment at midday on the day of the final, 13 May, with people at famous UK attractions including the London Eye, Blackpool Tower and Warwick Castle, joining in simultaneously.
+Gatherings will also take place around the world.

-Eurovision 2023 will take place in Liverpool after the UK was chosen to host the competition on behalf of war-torn Ukraine.
+Eurovision 2023 is being held in Liverpool after the UK was chosen to host the competition on behalf of war-torn Ukraine (last year’s winners).

-Valerie Bounds, 47, who co-founded and runs a creative agency in Liverpool, thought of the idea whilst in London last year.
+Valerie Bounds, 47, who co-founded and runs a creative agency in Liverpool, thought of the idea last year.

 “I’m a big fan of Eurovision, I also volunteer with the Red Cross and [I] have worked with Ukrainian refugees, so it kind of all melded together.”